Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your surgeon can help you decide whether to have reconstructive surgery and what type is best for you.
 You will be advised to wait if now is not the best time for you.
 For instance, you may be advised to wait if you need radiation treatments after surgery.

-Usually the breast is prepared for a breast implant with a tissue expander, an empty implant shell that is inserted into the breast during surgery.
+Usually the breast area is prepared for a breast implant with a tissue expander, an empty implant shell that is inserted during surgery.
 The tissue expander is slowly filled with fluid over several weeks to stretch the chest skin and muscle to make room for a breast implant.

-The tissue expander can be inserted using the same incision as the mastectomy.
+The tissue expander can be inserted through the same incision (cut) as the mastectomy.
 About once a week, fluid is injected into the tissue expander through a metal port.
 When the muscle and skin are stretched enough, the expander may be left in place.
 Or it may be replaced with an implant.

 Most breast implants are shells filled with fluid.
 To insert the implant, a small incision is made, often through the mastectomy scar.
 The implant is placed under your chest muscle.
 Recovery may take 3 to 6 weeks.
 It may take many months before the bruising and swelling go away and you can see the final results.
-You may have surgery later to create a nipple and an areola.
+You may have more surgery later to create a nipple and an areola.
 Surgery may also be needed to match your remaining breast to the reconstructed one.
 Expect the reconstructed breast to be firmer than your normal breast.